gabeklein/expressive-mvc/README.md

 The basic workflow is pretty simple.
 If you know [MobX](https://mobx.js.org/README.html) this will look pretty familiar, but also *a lot* more straight-forward.

-1. Create a class and fill it with values, getters, and methods you'd like.
+1. Create a class and fill it with the values, getters, and methods you'll need.
 2. Extend `Controller` (or any derivative, for that matter) to make it "observable".
 3. Within a component, call one of the built-in methods, as you would any [React hook](https://reactjs.org/docs/hooks-intro.html).
-4. Destructure out values you need, for internal controller to detect and subscribe to.
+4. Destructure out values, in a component, for controller to detect and subscribe to.
 5. Update those values on demand.
 Your component will keep sync automagically. ✨
 <br/><br/>

 ### Some Definitions

 > The following is a guided crash-course to help get you up to speed (hopefully) pretty quick.<br/>
-Here are some library-specific terms which are good to know.
+Here are some library-specific terms which will be good to know.

 <details>
   <summary><ins>Tutorial Glossary</ins></summary><br/>

   - **`VC`**: Alias for `Controller`, the core class powering most of deep-state.
   - **Model**: Any class you'll write extending `VC`; the definition for a type of controller.
-  - **State**: An instance of your model, exposed in a live component.
+  - **State**: An instance of your model, usable to a live component.
-  - **Controller**: The logic (inherited from `VC`) in an instance of state, pushing its behavior.
+  - **Controller**: The logic (inherited from `VC`) in an instance of state, managing its behavior.
-  - **View**: A defined function-component which maybe mounted and can accept hooks.
+  - **View**: A defined function-component which may be mounted and can accept hooks.
-  - **Element**: Instance of a component/view, actively mounted with a state and lifecycle.
+  - **Element**: Invocation of a component/view, actively mounted with a state and lifecycle.
   - **Subscription**: An open channel to deep-state's communication engine, managing events.

 </details>